Turbo-BrainVoyager v4.0

 - Advanced volume and surface visualizations with fast statistical updates ("movie") by using transformation matrices to project calculated statistical data from/to original image space.

-- Incorporation of Volumes-Of-Interests (VOIs) in MNI (or Talairach) space to (re-)load ROIs.
+- Incorporation of Volumes-Of-Interests (VOIs) in MNI (or Talairach) space to (re-)load ROIs across sessions.

-- Integrated neurofeedback module to display data to subject and to save ROI data incrementally for use with custom software.
+- Integrated neurofeedback module to display selected and processed brain activation data to subjects as time courses or thermometer-like displays, and to save ROI data incrementally for use with custom software providing feedback.

 - Integrated letter spelling BCI tool (BOLD Decoder).